Exile

 I try to reach the patterns of the crystal glass and turn it to water.

-I can see everything as clearly as before, but I can’t affect the energy patterns.
+I can see the world of energy clearly, but I can’t alter the energy patterns.

 I can’t grab hold of it.

-“Balshown,” I say, “I can see the energy clearly, but I can’t bind energy at all.”
+“Balshown,” I tell him, “I see the web as before, but I can’t reach it.”

 “I can’t even fly.”

-“Yagrin,” Balshown says, “the legends say that this form blocks the powers of the masters.”
+“The form blocks most of the powers of the masters.”

-“As long as you’re in this form, you can’t weave energy or flow.”
+“While you’re an old one, you can’t weave energy or flow.”

 “Is everyone safely behind the shield?”
 I ask.